6 Dimensions of Data Quality: Complete Guide with Examples & Measurement Methods

 The completeness data quality dimension is defined as the percentage of data populated vs. the possibility of 100% fulfillment.

-You have probably heard multiple times that data is incomplete for making decisions.
+You have probably heard multiple times that data is incomplete for making decisions. |

 Example: A salesperson wants to send an email to the customer, but the data entry operator did not fill in the email address.
 In this case, the data is not inaccurate, rather the email attribute was left empty.
-When data is missing, it directly impedes the operations of any organization. |
+When data is missing, it directly impedes the operations of any organization.

--
+- Data truncation

-a.
-Completeness Check – Missing Records Example
+Missing Records – Example

-You are an eligible voter, but at the voting booth, the record with your name is missing from the voter’s list.
+You are an eligible voter, but at the voting booth, the record with your name is missing from the voters list.
 This is an example of a missing record under the completeness data quality dimension. |

-b.
-Completeness Check – Null Attribute Example
+Null Attribute – Example

-Even though you have all the customer records, some attributes within those records might be missing values.
+Even though you have all the customer records, some attributes within those records might be missing value.
 For example, each customer record should include a name, email address, and phone number.
 However, the phone number or email address might be missing in some of the records.

-c.
-Completeness Check – Missing Reference Data Example
+Missing Reference Data – Example

-A system might not have all the reference values required for the domain.
+A system might not have all the reference values required for the domain. |

 Example: A banker is trying to update a customer account to a “Suspended” state.
-The banker expects three reference values: |
+The banker expects three reference values:

 However, the reference table has only two domain values: “Open” and “Closed”.
 The banker cannot find the “Suspended” reference value in the data.
 This is an example of reference data completeness.
 It is a specific case of the prior example, where complete records are missing.